-Once a marked location has been set (and the device is still in retransmit mode, MARK is HIGH), a retransmit can be initiated by a rising RCLK edge while the retransmit input (\overline{RT}) is LOW. \overline{REN} must be HIGH (reads disabled) before bringing \overline{RT} LOW.
+Once a marked location has been set (and the device is still in retransmit can be initiated by a rising RCLK edge while the retransmit input (\overline{RT}) is LOW.
+REN must be HIGH (reads disabled) before bringing \overline{RT} LOW.
 The device indicates the start of retransmit setup by setting \overline{OR} HIGH.